Solihull has good public transport connections, with a comprehensive service and excellent accessibility to buses and trains.

 Solihull train travel

-Information about train services in and around Solihull can also be found on the Network West Midlands website.
+Information about train services in and around Solihull can also be found on the Transport for West Midlands website.

 Here you can search for: